 To see a chart of the universe from the Planck units to the Age of the Universe, go to https://81018.com/chart/ It is all very simple math – multiplication by 2 (sometimes called doubling or powers of two or base-2 exponentiation).

 Why?
 First, it gives us a completely integrated view of the universe.
 Second, it opens a new door on the infinitesimally small universe, notations 1 to 67.
-If this logic holds and there are fields within fields within fields, we should begin to better understand the basis for homogeneity and isotropy.
-Here we should discover the simple math that defines dark energy and dark matter.
-Just follow the progression from Planck Mass and Planck Charge.
-Here we really should find a way to get out from under the Big Bang Theory.
-All of its epochs are more accurately and pointedly defined through the natural inflation of these progressions.
+If this logic holds and there are fields within fields within fields, we will begin to understand more profoundly the basis for the homogeneity and isotropy of our universe.
+Here we may-well discover the simple math that defines dark energy and dark matter just by following the progressions of Planck Mass and Planck Charge.
+Our goal is to define it well enough that all of us finally begin to evolve to a richer understanding of a natural inflation.
+It seems that all of the epochs of the big bang theory are more accurately and pointedly defined through the natural inflation of these progressions.